abstractfactory/rfc/spec14.md

 ### An alternative version

-At any point in time MAY an attribute be stored as a version.
+At any point in time MAY a node be stored as a version.
 A version is identical to a historical backup, except for its incremental versioning and that it may also support additional metadata such as a note.

 Versions are useful when making changes that are hard to test without altering original data.
 A version could then be made, knowing that one could safely return at any point in time.